-Tourist park(84):

-- is not, or does not act, as a permanent place of residence for persons where a typical period of time does not exceed 3 consecutive months; - b. is located within a site area that is of sufficient size to: - i. accommodate the proposed use and associated facilities including car parking; - safe and convenient access to and within the ii. site: - achieve a high level of convenience and iii. privacy for occupants; - provide for a high level of open space and ίV. on-site amenity for users; - is setback and screened from all property C. boundaries to minimise adverse visual impacts on adjoining properties: - d. is landscaped and screened in a manner that achieves the design principles outlined in Planning scheme policy - Integrated design; - create a safe environment by incorporating the key elements of crime prevention through environmental design (CPTED); - f. does not adversely impact on the safe and efficient operations of the external road network.
+PO51 No example provided.
+Tou rist pa ark (84) : a. resi ot, or does not act, as a permanent place of dence for persons where a typical period of e does not exceed 3 consecutive months; b. is lo to: ocated within a site area that is of sufficient size i. accommodate the proposed use and associated facilities including car parking; ii. safe and convenient access to and within the site; iii. achieve a high level of convenience and privacy for occupants; iv. provide for a high level of open space and on-site amenity for users; C. bou etback and screened from all property indaries to minimise adverse visual impacts on pining properties; d. is landscaped and screened in a manner that achieves the design principles outlined in Planning scheme policy - Integrated design; e. create a safe environment by incorporating the key elements of crime prevention through environmental design (CPTED); f. s not adversely impact on the safe and efficient rations of the external road network.
+Tele ecom munications facility (81)

-Telecommunications facility(81)

-Editor's note - In accordance with the Federal legislation Telecommunications facilities (81) must be constructed and operated in a manner that will not cause human exposure to electromagnetic radiation beyond the limits outlined in the Radiocommunications (Electromagnetic Radiation - Human Exposure) Standard 2003 and Radio Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3Khz to 300Ghz.
+that will not cause human exposure to electromagnetic radiation beyond the limits outlined in the Radiocommunications (Electromagnetic Radiation - Human Exposure) Standard 2003 and Radio Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3Khz to 300Ghz.

-Telecommunications facilities(81) are co-located with existing telecommunications facilities(81), Utility installation(86), Major electricity infrastructure(43) or Substation(80) if there is already a facility in the same coverage area.
+PO52 E52.1 Telecommunications facilities (81) are co-located with existing telecommunications facilities (81) , Utility installation (86) , Major electricity infrastructure (43) or Substation (80) if there is already a facility in the same coverage area.
 New telecommunication facilities (81) are co-located on existing towers with new equipment shelter and associated structures positioned adjacent to the existing shelters and structures.

-If not co-located with an existing facility, all co-location opportunities have been investigated and fully exhausted within a 2km radius of the site.
+E52.2 If not co-located with an existing facility, all co-location opportunities have been investigated and fully exhausted within a 2km radius of the site.